JIM DINE "RAINBOW" 1972

 Over the succeeding decades, Dine has become most well-known for his painting and printmaking of objects like bathrobes, neckties, hearts, and tools reducing them to their essence or transforming them into abstract allusions.

-The rainbow is popular supporting character, sharing space with his favorite subjects.
+The rainbow is a popular supporting character, sharing space with his favorite subjects.

 In this simple but uplifting work “Rainbow” becomes the central figure and is rendered with a friendly simplicity.
 A great example of Dine’s soft aesthetic and muted palette.